-Some estate planners can have a tendency to seek "tax deferral" above all other goals when writing an estate plan for a client who owns a retirement account.
-While that tendency made some sense in the pre-SECURE era (when the long-term tax deferral offered by the "life expectancy payout" was relatively easy to obtain), it can act as a blinder in the post-SECURE world, where the difference between a 5-year payout and a 10-year payout may make little difference in long term value.
-Post-SECURE, a LONG life expectancy payout will be available only for a young surviving spouse, a young disabled beneficiary, or the close in age beneficiary of a young decedent.
+Once upon a time "tax deferral" was a significant goal when writing an estate plan for a client who owns a retirement account.
+In the pre-SECURE era, the long-term tax deferral offered by the "life expectancy payout" could be very rewarding and in most cases was relatively easy to obtain.
+In the post-SECURE world, however, for many clients the difference between a 5-year payout and a 10-year payout may make little financial difference in long term value.
+And a LONG life expectancy payout will be available only for a young surviving spouse, a young disabled beneficiary, or the close-in-age beneficiary of a young decedent.
+Shorter post-death payouts will be the norm for many clients, and planning strategies need to shift accordingly.

 If the nieces and nephews are named as the second-tier beneficiaries, the charity can be named as "wipeout" beneficiary if it should happen that PODB dies without issue AND all the nieces and nephews predeceased PODB.
 With that structure, the charity can be ignored because it will inherit only if all the "first choice residual beneficiaries" predecease the "primary beneficiary."
-Prop.
 Reg. § 1.401(a)(9)-4(f)(3)(ii)(A); see PART 4, #10(C).